 By virtue of section 2 (4) and section 64 (1) of the North Rhine-Westphalia Higher Education Act (Gesetz über die Hochschulen des Landes Nordrhein-Westfalen) of October 31, 2006 (GV.
-NRW; p.474), last altered by the North Rhine-Westphalia Act on the Reform of University Admissions (Hochschulzulassungsreformgesetz) of November 18, 2008 (GV.NRW.2008; p.710), Cologne University of Applied Sciences has determined the following examination regulations by statute:
+NRW; p.474), last amended by the act of September 16, 2014 (GV.NRW.
+NRW p.
+547), Cologne University of Applied Sciences has determined the following examination regulations by statute: